 If you are out on the water this summer, make sure that you are on a watercraft that is being operated by a trained boater.
 This operator must absolutely abstain from drinking alcohol while out on the water.
 Just like you have designated drivers to take you safely home to your destination when you’ve been out drinking, have a designated boater whose job is to be sober while at the driving the boat.

-The Atlanta boating accident lawyers at the Katz Law Firm represent persons who have been injured as a result of boating accidents across Georgia.
+The Atlanta boating accident lawyers at the Katz Personal Injury Lawyers represent persons who have been injured as a result of boating accidents across Georgia.
 If you or a loved one have been injured in a boating accident, talk to an attorney at our firm about your legal options for a claim.